dav1248/irradiance_monitoring/README.md

 * save the computed values into the *.tsv* file
 * handles the OLED screen and buttons

-By using *millis()* as our main time management tool, we can therefore achieve a seemingly uninterrupted program that updates in real time the values into the SD card and on the OLED display while listening for buttons inputs.
+By using *millis()*, we get a seemingly uninterrupted program that updates in real time the values into the SD card and on the OLED display while listening for buttons inputs.

----

 ## Code Libraries